- Purchase the complete Expat Arrivals Munich Guide (PDF)

-Expats looking for a job in Munich are likely to face stiff competition in the job market.
-The standard of education in Munich is high and the city plays host to many excellent academic institutions, which means residents are often highly qualified and skilled.
+If you're looking to work in Munich, you will likely face stiff competition in the job market.
+Munich has a high standard of education and many excellent academic institutions, which means residents are often highly qualified and skilled.
 This, coupled with a focused work ethic, is the driving force behind the city's many thriving and innovative industries.

 Core sectors include information and communication technology, automotive engineering, aerospace, life sciences and finance, while the media and publishing sector is claimed to be the largest in Europe.

-Secondary to these, but rapidly developing, are medical engineering, environmental technology, nanotechnology, and measurement and control systems.
-Service industries, tourism, retail and trade also make a smaller but significant contribution to the city's success as an economic powerhouse.
+Medical engineering, environmental technology, nanotechnology, and measurement and control systems are secondary to these but rapidly developing.
+Service industries, tourism, retail, and trade also make a smaller but significant contribution to the city's success as an economic powerhouse.

 Job market in Munich

-Even though the Bavarian capital boasts one of Germany's lowest unemployment rates year on year, it doesn’t mean that finding a job and working in Munich will be easy for expats – especially since the country's immigration laws have been tightened to protect local jobs.
+Although the Bavarian capital boasts one of Germany's lowest unemployment rates year-on-year, it does not mean that finding a job and working in Munich will be easy for expats.
+This is especially the case since the country's immigration laws have been tightened to protect local jobs.

-Unless they're highly qualified or can prove they'll make a significant entrepreneurial impact on the local market, job seekers may find that the job market in Munich can be challenging.
-But expats who are successful find that working in Munich pays well and offers benefits such as subsidies for childcare, housing and travel.
+Unless you're highly qualified or can prove you'll make a significant entrepreneurial impact on the local market, you may find that the job market in Munich can be challenging.
+That said, if you're successful, you'll find that working in Munich pays well and offers benefits such as subsidies for childcare, housing, and travel.

-The average working week is less than 40 hours, although this may not always be the case, especially for expats in high-profile positions.
+The average working week is less than 40 hours, although this may not always be the case, especially if you're in a high-profile position.
 Annual paid leave is normally between 18 and 30 days, depending on the company, and workers are entitled to six weeks of paid sick leave, after which health insurance covers a portion of the person's salary.

 For self-employed expats, the German Chamber of Industry and Commerce has offices all around the world and can give advice on starting a business in Munich.